Almost no one buys from your website on the first visit. It takes multiple interactions.

-Unless you’re creating post specific lead magnets, you’ll need to do a bit of soul searching to find what will work.
+Unless you’re creating post-specific lead magnets, you’ll need to do a bit of soul searching to find what will work.
 We’ll look at two of the fastest ways.

 - What’s already doing well in your market?

 We don’t have access to the lead magnets which are working well for your competitors.
 People tend to hold their cards close to their chest for obvious reasons.
-There is a search engine which will tell you what a lot of people are already paying for.
+There is a search engine that will tell you what a lot of people are already paying for.